IngDeiver/express-typescript-template-generator/README.md

 ## Show your support

-Give a ⭐️ if this project helped you!
+Give a ⭐️ if this project helped you!.
+Can make pull request to contribute!.

 ***
 _This README was generated with ❤️ by [readme-md-generator](https://github.com/kefranabg/readme-md-generator)_